crashoutt/crashoutt/README.md

 Here are some projects I've fully developed from start to finish, showcasing my skills and experience:

+---

 ### [Flexings.lol](https://flexings.lol/)
-A fully built bio link web application, similar to guns.lol, designed to showcase social profiles and important links in a clean, user-friendly interface/.
+A fully built bio link web application, similar to guns.lol, designed to showcase social profiles and important links in a clean, user-friendly interface.

 > Want to see more?
 Feel free to get in touch.

 ---

 ## Contact